1501 Classified Employee Complaint Procedure

 5. Temporary work assignments which do not exceed ninety (90) calendar days,

-6. Permanent changes in work hours or duties and responsibilities, unless such changes are manifestly unsafe, illegal, or can be shown to adversely affect an employee’s personal employment,
+6. Permanent changes in work hours or duties and responsibilities, unless a change is unsafe or unlawful;

 7. Budget and organizational structure, including the number or assignment of positions in any organizational unit,

-10. Demotion of an employee on working test as defined in Rule 10 of the Rules of the State Personnel Board,
+10. Demotion of an employee on working test as defined in the Rules of the State Personnel Board 478-1-.10: Classification Plan,

 11. Termination, demotion, reassignment, furlough, layoff from duties because of lack of work, or other actions resulting from a reduction in the work force or job abolition; and,

-12. Any matter which is not within the jurisdiction or control of the Department.
+12. Any matter which is not within the jurisdiction or control of DHS.

-1. Complaints filed regarding written reprimands and written confirmation of oral reprimands will be processed through the Process for Review of Written Reprimands.
-(See DHS Human Resources Policy #1504)
+1. Complaints filed regarding written reprimands and written confirmation of oral reprimands will be processed through DHS Policy #1504: Reprimand Review Process.

 1. A complaint may be filed by an eligible employee when the employee’s personal employment has been allegedly affected by unfavorable employment decisions or conditions due to unfair treatment.

-2. A complaint should be filed as soon as possible, and must be received by the Office of Human Resources (OHR):
+2. A complaint should be filed as soon as possible and must be received by the supervisor or designated Human Resources Representative.

 1. within ten (10) workdays after the occurrence upon which the complaint is based; or,